Small claims procedure

-Download an application for the small claims procedure.
-(You can complete this form by filling it in on the screen and printing it, or by printing it and completing it by hand.
+You can access detailed guidance on how to apply to the small claims registrar on the Courts Service website.
+Print an application for the small claims procedure (doc).
 This application form is also available from local District Court offices.
 Staff in the District Court office can help in completing the application form.

 It is important when completing the application form to give all the necessary information.
 This will help the Small Claims Registrar to process your claim and try and resolve the dispute.
 If no resolution can be reached, it will also make it easier to enforce a Decree (or court order) if one is granted.